lbrolon/lbrolon.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Materials for courses you taught.
+description: #Materials for courses you taught.
 Replace this text with your description.
 nav: true
 nav_order: 6
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

-Organize your courses by years, topics, or universities, however you like!
+### IUT de Paris - Rives de Seine | Université Paris Cité

+#### 2023-present
+Teaching assignment (64 hours).

+- Semester 1: Practical sessions in **statistical programming with R** for second-year undergraduate students (**L2**), in both the apprenticeship and the standard tracks.
+Course coordinator, responsible for teaching materials and assessments.

+- Semester 2: Practical sessions in **regression with R** for first-year undergraduate students (**L1**).